retrosnob/retrosnob.github.io/pythonbook.md

     - `height = 1.73`
 3. Explain why `x` is not a good variable name for storing the height of a rectangle.
 What would be a better variable name?

+# Getting input from the user
+I include this section early because it quickly allows us to write interactive programs that do something useful.
+You can get input from the user by using the `input` function.

 # More about strings

 # Operators and expressions

-# Getting input from the user

 # Printing output to the screen